-MoSIG M1 Exercise 8 Winter Semester 2017/2018 5 April 2018
+Ensimag 2 Exercise 9 Winter Semester 2018/2019 5 April 2019

-The goal of this exercise is to write CLIPS rules that will make it possible to recognize categories of text in CLIPS with a ratio of histograms.
-These rules compute an occurrence matrix, which is the first step in Latent Semantic Analysis.
+The goal of this exercise is to write CLIPS rules that will make it possible to recognition categories of text in CLIPS.
+We will use these rules in a later example to classify texts.